monitan/GlobeTrotterAI/README.md

 GlobeTrotterAI is an open-source project, and we welcome contributions of all kinds.
 Whether you're looking to add new features, improve existing ones, or fix bugs, your contributions are greatly appreciated.

-## License

-GlobeTrotterAI is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.

 ## Contact

 Join us in redefining the future of travel with GlobeTrotterAI!